lizuqiliang/TowerofHanoi/README.md

 TowerofHanoi
 ============

-Simulates the solving process of the Towers of Hanoi through recursion Algorithms
+Simulates the solving process of the Towers of Hanoi through recursive algorithms